lee2sman/p4va-spring2019/week15/README.md

 Consider these elements in the creation of your own work for the final project.

-## Your final project should have a cover page including
+## Your final project should have a separate document with the following info

 1. Final Project title
 2. 1-3 sentence description